pawitp/protobuf-decoder/README.md

 Once the application started, open http://localhost:3000 on web browser.

-**Note**: This project is currently not compatible with Node 18.
-Please use Node 17 to run and compile this project.
-See https://github.com/pawitp/protobuf-decoder/issues/47 for more information.

 ## Usage

 Paste Protobuf data in hex format, then press **Decode** button.